Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Best for: Foodies, couples, anyone combining beach time with a world-class dinner.

-Getting there: Thirty minutes from Philipsburg on the French side's north coast.
+Getting there: About 35 to 45 minutes from Philipsburg on the French side's north coast.

 Happy Bay